vglazer/USRA/subgraph_finding/README.md

 You will need `make` and `gcc`.
 To install these on Ubuntu, run `sudo apt-get install build-essential` in a terminal window.
 If you are on MacOS, use `xcode-select --install` instead.

-To build everything, just run `make` in the top-level directory.
+To build everything, simply run `make` in the top-level directory.
 This will create a `bin` subdirectory containing the various graph search programs.
 There are no external library dependencies, so with luck everything should work out of the box.
 It will also run [`etc/graphgen.sh`](etc/graphgen.sh) and save some sample graphs to the `graphs` subdirectory.

 `make clean` will delete both `bin` and `graphs`.